loot/libloot/README.md

 You may also need to set `BOOST_ROOT` if CMake cannot find Boost.

-### Rebuilding the HTML UI

-The GUI's HTML file is automatically built when building the LOOT GUI binary, but it can also be built by running `node scripts/build_ui.js` from the repository root.

 ## Building The Documentation

 The documentation is built using [Doxygen](http://www.stack.nl/~dimitri/doxygen/), [Breathe](https://breathe.readthedocs.io/en/latest/) and [Sphinx](http://www.sphinx-doc.org/en/stable/).
 Install Doxygen and Python (2 or 3) and make sure they're accessible from your `PATH`, then run: